 Intuitively, a good schedule for an all-to-all exchange is a round-robin schedule where at each step each sender has a receiver shifted by one position.
-Let us now examine the round-robin schedule of an all-to-all data exchange on the network topology of figure 1.
-Figure 2 shows that logical steps 1, 2 and 5 can be processed in the timeframe of a single transfer.
-But logical steps 3 and 4 can not be processed in a single timeframe, since there are two transfers trying to simultaneously use the same links 11 and 12, causing a congestion.
-Two conflicting transfers need to be scheduled in two single timeframe substeps.
-Thus the round-robin schedule takes 7 timeframes instead of the expected 5 and accordingly, the throughput of the round-robin all-to-all exchange is:

-$25MB/(7 \times (\frac{1MB}{100MB/s})) = 357.14MB/s$ .
+Examination of the round-robin schedule of an all-to-all data exchange on the network topology of Fig. 1 shows that only three logical steps can be processed in the timeframe of a single transfer.
+Two logical steps can not be processed in a single timeframe, since they contain transfers trying to simultaneously use the same links 11 and 12, causing a congestion.
+Conflicting transfers of each logical step need to be scheduled in two different timeframe substeps.
+Thus the round-robin schedule takes 7 timeframes instead of the expected 5 and accordingly, the throughput of the round-robin all-to-all exchange is: $25MB/(7 \times (\frac{1MB}{100MB/s})) = 357.14MB/s$.
 It is therefore less than the liquid throughput (416.67MB/s).
 Can we propose an improved schedule for the all-to-all exchange such that the liquid throughput is reached?